benmatheson/r-github-actions-starter/README.md

 ```

 here we "use" an action from R maintainers that does the critical step of installing R. The 'uses' keyword means it's some other action that you pull in.
+We'll use these for installing R, installing packages, and the optional quarto steps.